OpenGATE/Gate/docs/compton_camera_imaging_simulations.rst

 An additional file with electron escape information can be stored::

 	/gate/actor/CC_digi_BB/saveEventInfoTree            [1/0]

 If this option is enabled and the chosen general FileName is for example *test.root*,  a new file *test_eventGlobalInfo.root* is generated.
-For each electron that goes through a SD volume, a flag that indicates if the electron enters or exits the volume, theSD detector volume name, the energy of the electron, the eventID and the runID are stored.
+For each electron that goes through a SD volume, a flag that indicates if the electron enters or exits the volume, the SD detector volume name, the energy of the electron, the eventID and the runID are stored.

 Optional additional source information